 What Are Seconds?

 Seconds are available 3-4 times a year during online sales with a suggested donation to our Community Partner at checkout.
-Seconds are available in 4-packs of plates and bowls, cups and mugs are available in 2-packs, and servingware is available to purchase by the individual piece!
 You can also shop Seconds in person at our Seconds Pop-ups around the country throughout the year.
 Check our events page for the latest schedule.

 Here at East Fork, our Quality Control team asks the following set of questions for every single pot we make to determine its quality: Is it functional?
 Is it safe?
 Is it beautiful?
 Does it reasonably meet the expectations we have established for customers?
 The answers to these questions determine which of our two quality levels each pot is assigned: Firsts (for first quality) or Seconds.
 Our team’s first and foremost concern is making sure your pots will be food safe and functional to use day in, day out.
 Like Firsts, all Seconds will be safe and functional.We only sell pots that are food safe.
 The primary differentiation between Firsts and Seconds is their aesthetic quality.